 What will my child learn?

 Each new topic is designed to help your child acquire additional English vocabulary.
 For example, in the Numbers topic, your child can play an interactive game to practice counting, read or listen to an audiobook about numbers, trace the numerals 1 through 10 with our animated traceables, and sing along to songs.
 In our games, beginning learners receive scaffolded clues and instructions as well as simple prompts, such as “One apple.”
 Intermediate instructions use complete sentences, such as, “Lisa wants one apple.”
 At the highest level, children must listen closely for the key vocabulary word.
 For example: “Lisa would like one apple.
 Can you help her?”

 Organization of the Lingokids Curriculum

 Our Curriculum is made up of 10 units that each contain 6 topics.
 In addition to the core topics, students can also find seasonal and bonus activities within the Learning Map.
-If you want to track your child’s progress through our Curriculum you can check the Learning Map in the Kids Section as well as the Curriculum Section in the Parents Section.
+If you want to track your child’s progress through our Curriculum you can check the Learning Map in the Kids Area as well as the Curriculum Section in the Parents Area.